bankroll-py/bankroll/README.md

 ## Vanguard

 [Vanguard](https://investor.vanguard.com) is a **work in progress**, and may not be as fully-featured as the other brokerages listed here.
 [Contributions welcome](CONTRIBUTING.md)!

+# Saving configuration

+To preserve settings across runs, all of the command-line arguments demonstrated above can also be saved into an [INI file](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure).
+The configuration file is especially useful to store default values, because when a setting is specified in a configuration file _as well as_ on the command line, the command-line argument will take precedence.

+To create a configuration, copy [`bankroll.default.ini`](bankroll/bankroll.default.ini) to `~/.bankroll.ini`, or leave it in your working directory as `bankroll.ini`, then edit the file to apply your desired settings.

+If you would like to store the configuration somewhere else, you can also provide custom paths via the `--config` argument on the command line.

 # Extending `bankroll`